 The game box fronts of both versions are dominated by hand-tinted black and white photographs of cargo ships in port.

 The Danish one contains two ships from DFDS, Det Forenede Dampskibs-Selskab (literally “The United Steamship Company”), painted in the two varieties of the company colours of the period.
 The closest one which is light gray above the waterline and red below is unidentifiable as we only see part of its bow.
 The other is M/S Arkansas. which is black above the waterline, making the hull match the black funnel with a broad red band.
 Although only part of this ship is visible in the image, its full shape is used both for the vignette illustration on the sides of the box and for the plastic playing pieces in the Danish version.
 Behind this ship we see the old warehouse known as korntørringsmagasinet or “the grain drying depot”.
 This consists of two identical buildings constructed in 1781, in 1885 connected by a central section with the gable visible on the left.
-In 1959, his was listed as a protected structure, which was taken into account when it was converted into a hotel in 1985 under the suitably maritime name Copenhagen Admiral Hotel.
+In 1959, this was listed as a protected structure, which was taken into account when it was converted into a hotel in 1985 under the suitably maritime name Copenhagen Admiral Hotel.

 The tagline at the bottom of the box reads spændende — underholdende — belærende, meaning “exciting, entertaining, educational”, and was used on several games by Palet from this period.
 It was also used on the Norwegian version just with the first word adapted to Norwegian orthography.
 This is a bit odd, as in Norwegian, the meaning of the last word has shifted to something like “preachy”; a development that presumably must have been well underway at the time.
 In a contemporary Scandinavian parallel release where the Danish version uses this tagline, it is missing from the Norwegian one, but in Swedish it is rendered spännande — underhållande — lärorikt with the third word changed as one would expect in a Norwegian rendering as well.